akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

 When you click **Submit** at the end of a form, the form is locked to prevent further editing, and uploaded to the FLOW server immediately.
 If network connectivity is not available, the form is queued in the phone until connectivity is restored.
 The data will automatically be sent to the server.
 This connection can be via Wi-Fi or over mobile network.

-As detailed in **Projects and Data Points** section, the form status will be displayed in the *History* tab.
+As detailed in :ref:`projects_and_datapoints` section, the form status will be displayed in the *History* tab.
 A queued form will have a **Exported** status, whereas a fully synced form's status will be **Synced**.
 Not until all the images attached to a form are sent to the server will the status turn into **Synced**.
 Users do not have to manually send any form from within the device, for all the transmissions are handled automatically as soon as the internet connection is available.

 If you want more in-depth information, you can long-click any submitted form to check its *Transmission Status*.
 This will display the status of any file transmission within the form.